-In an interview, Apple’s ex CEO, Steve Jobs said that Apple has a very collaborative company culture and do not have any committees.
-He reveals that they are organized like a start-up, where they have assigned people individually for their different products and services.
-Teams work on their respective parts with enough trust and believe and this is what they do well.
+In an interview, Apple’s ex-CEO, Steve Jobs said that Apple has a very collaborative company culture and does not have any committees.
+He reveals that they are organized like a start-up.
+They have assigned people individually for their different products and services.
+Teams work on their respective parts with enough trust and belief, and this is what they do well.

 Apple has been following this organizational culture since its inception.
 This proves that Apple was very sure about its company culture and how it wants to function.
-They believe in collaborative teamwork, and all its employees are aligned in the company’s vision.
+They believe in collaborative teamwork, and all its employees are aligned with the company’s vision.
 They trust their product and are proud of it, which reflects in it.
-This sense of vision and culture made Apple, the no.1 technology company in the world.
+This sense of sight and culture made Apple the no.1 technology company in the world.

 Here Are The 7 Ways To Build A Strong Company Culture